stijn-dejongh/lovecraft_public_domain/raw_converts/iv.md

 the rules of his calling by rousing and shaking his patient, and hurling at him a succession of shuddering whispers that seared into the bewildered ears like the hissing of vitriol.

-  &ldquo;It was Asaph&rsquo;s coffin, Birch, just as I thought!
-I knew his teeth, with the front ones missing on the upper jaw&mdash;never, for God&rsquo;s sake, shew those wounds!
+   "It was Asaph's coffin, Birch, just as I thought!
+I knew his teeth, with the front ones missing on the upper jaw--never, for God's sake, shew those wounds!
-The body was pretty badly gone, but if ever I saw vindictiveness on any face&mdash;or former face.&nbsp;.&nbsp;.&nbsp;.
-You know what a fiend he was for revenge&mdash;how he ruined old Raymond thirty years after their boundary suit, and how he stepped on the puppy that snapped at him a year ago last August.&nbsp;.&nbsp;.&nbsp;.
+The body was pretty badly gone, but if ever I saw vindictiveness on any face--or former face. . . .
+You know what a fiend he was for revenge--how he ruined old Raymond thirty years after their boundary suit, and how he stepped on the puppy that snapped at him a year ago last August. . . .
 He was the devil incarnate, Birch, and I believe his eye-for-an-eye fury could beat old Father Death himself.
 God, what a rage!
-I&rsquo;d hate to have it aimed at me!
+I'd hate to have it aimed at me!

-  &ldquo;Why did you do it, Birch?
-He was a scoundrel, and I don&rsquo;t blame you for giving him a cast-aside coffin, but you always did go too damned far!
+   "Why did you do it, Birch?
+He was a scoundrel, and I don't blame you for giving him a cast-aside coffin, but you always did go too damned far!
 Well enough to skimp on the thing some way, but you knew what a little man old Fenner was.

-  &ldquo;I&rsquo;ll never get the picture out of my head as long as I live.
-You kicked hard, for Asaph&rsquo;s coffin was on the floor.
+   "I'll never get the picture out of my head as long as I live.
+You kicked hard, for Asaph's coffin was on the floor.
 His head was broken in, and everything was tumbled about.
-I&rsquo;ve seen sights before, but there was one thing too much here.
+I've seen sights before, but there was one thing too much here.
 An eye for an eye!
 Great heavens, Birch, but you got what you deserved.
-The skull turned my stomach, but the other was worse&mdash;  those ankles cut neatly off to fit Matt Fenner&rsquo;s cast-aside coffin!&rdquo;
+The skull turned my stomach, but the other was worse--  those ankles cut neatly off to fit Matt Fenner's cast-aside coffin! "